 Huguette Labelle is Chair of the International Anti-Corruption Conference Council, Vice-Chair of the Rideau Hall Foundation, Board member of the Global Centre for Pluralism and former Chair of the Transparency International.
 She is also the past President of the Canadian International Development Agency and former Chancellor of the University of Ottawa.

-Thomas Lentz is a Fellow of the American Academy of Arts and Sciences and a member of the Association of Art Museum Directors.
-Thomas recently retired as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums.
+Thomas Lentz is a Fellow of the American Academy of Arts and Sciences.
+He recently retired as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums.

-Henri Loyrette served as the President and Director of the Musée du Louvre from 2001 to 2013, and as Curator and Director of the Musée d’Orsay from 1994 to 2001.
-Henri is currently the Museum Advisor to the Aga Khan Trust for Culture (AKTC).
+Henri Loyrette served as the President and Director of the Musée du Louvre from 2001 to 2013.
+Prior to that he served as Chief Curator at the Musée d Orsay from 1978 to 1994 and then Director of the Musée d’Orsay from 1994 to 2001.
+He is currently the Museum Advisor to the Aga Khan Trust for Culture (AKTC).

-Luis Monreal is the General Manager of the Aga Khan Trust for Culture (AKTC).
-Luis was previously the Secretary-General of the International Council of Museums at UNESCO and Director of the Getty Conservation Institute.
+Luis Monreal, the General Manager of the Aga Khan Trust for Culture (AKTC), was previously the Secretary-General of the International Council of Museums at ICOM and Director of the Getty Conservation Institute.